koushiroue/encarva/C-Ideation.md

 ### THEME
-HOPECORE / SUSPENSE
+ SUSPENSE /

-The theme of useing the power of the people / culture / festival to clear the heavily damaging weather and prevent the collapsing world of white snow
+~~The theme of useing the power of the people / culture / festival to clear the heavily damaging weather and prevent the collapsing world of white snow~~

+The theme of man / robot gaining sentience and fulfills its purpose against all odds of heavy snowstorm to light up the beacon (causal effect) clears the storm

 WHO